Overview

 My workflow is based on Yami’s.
 Here’s a video of him showing it in action:

-I personally find this is to be the only viable workflow for weight painting in Blender.
+This is pretty much the only viable workflow for weight painting in Blender.

 Here’s a less strict version of the workflow, which I also quite like.
 It doesn’t rely on locking bone groups, which makes it more flexible and fast.